 Next, we went to a horse farm.
 Maybe it was the heat (pushing 100 degrees), but the show wasn't very exciting.

-The best part happened at the end when one horse rider stood on two horses (they wear special shoes) as he was being pulled by a team of eight horses.
+The best part happened at the end when one horse rider stood on two horses (they wear special shoes) as he was being pulled by an additional team of eight horses.

-This is paprika country, and I thought we were going to visit the Paprika Museum but that didn't happen.
-Here's a pic of the peppers used to make paprika aka "red gold."
+This is paprika country, and the town of Kalocsa is known for producing some of the best.
+I thought we were going to visit the Paprika Museum but that didn't happen.
+Here are pics of the peppers used to make paprika aka "red gold," and a jar of the finished product.

 More pics: